What are Electric Vehicles (EV)?

 Before buying an electric vehicle, you should know their advantages and disadvantages well.
 Let’s have a look at the pros and cons of electric vehicles.

 Pros of Electric Vehicles

 Electricity is much cheaper than petroleum or diesel, and owning an electric car turns out to be cheaper in the long run.
 Electric cars can also be powered by natural sources, which means that it could be practically free once you install solar panels in your house.

-While debating the pros and cons of electric cars, it is important to point out that electric cars barely make any noise while operational.
+While discussing the pros and cons of electric cars, it is important to point out that electric cars barely make any noise while operating.
 In fact, they are so quiet that legislators in the United States have suggested installing devices that can alert pedestrians to their presence.

 The biggest con of electric vehicles is that they have shorter driving ranges, depending on how soon they run out of charge.
 However, this is an area where companies are investing significantly in R&D and this is expected to improve over the next few years.

 Recharging an electric vehicle can take significant time.
 The newer models in the market, however, can be recharged in 6 hours or less.
 There are some that also come equipped with a fast charger that allows the car to get 80% charged in just a few hours.
 However, this is definitely a problem that is not encountered with conventionally-powered vehicles but can act as a significant con against electric vehicles.

 Lack of infrastructure is one of the biggest concerns raised by people driving electric vehicles.
 Not enough charging stations are installed across the country to recharge electric vehicles if they run out of charge mid-journey.